amylour/scoops_pp1/README.md

 ### 3. Structural

 Similar to the request of the design and layout being accessible and functional, simple navigation and interactivity was essential.
 It was necessary that the site provide information swiftly no matter the age of the user.
-Easy to identify, clickable links with a consistent layout.
+- Easy to identify, clickable links with a consistent layout.
 The design was to be predictable for each page with the information clearly identifiable.
-Any buttons or links had to provide feedback to the user to identify their purpose in the form of a design change that followed the flow of the overall aesthetic.
-A large, clear button to bring the user directly to the menu would be placed front and center of their eye-line.
-In addition, a navigation bar and footer would be visible on every page, at every device size, displaying the same information.
+- Any buttons or links had to provide feedback to the user to identify their purpose in the form of a design change that followed the flow of the overall aesthetic.
+- A large, clear button to bring the user directly to the menu would be placed front and center of their eye-line.
+- In addition, a navigation bar and footer would be visible on every page, at every device size, displaying the same information.
 This would provide the returning customer with a faster route to their information-destination, strengthening the site's familiar and trusting feeling.

 ### 4. Skeleton

-The site was developed within the client's expectation to be simple, clear and familiar -
+The site was developed to be simple, clear and familiar.

-For the landing page, the client's logo, SCOOPS, was to be top-left of every page, no matter the orientation or screen size.
-The simple, three item navigation bar of 'Home', 'Menu' and 'Contact Us', situated always to the right of the logo.
+- For the landing page, the logo, SCOOPS, was to be top-left of every page, no matter the orientation or screen size.
+- The simple, three item navigation bar of 'Home', 'Menu' and 'Contact', situated always to the right of the logo.
 An underline feature identifying the current page and whether a cursor or touch was accurate.
-A large, clear image dominates the landing page with a close-up view of the available ice cream flavours, their texture visible.
-Centered in the image is a tagline featuring a phrase used constantly at SCOOPS, with the answer, a large, clickable button situated immediately below it.
-For first time visitors, they have access to the menu with one easy, click.
-For returning or curious visitors, scrolling down the page introduces them to a brief, three piece, information section about the SCOOPS business.
+- A large, clear image dominates the landing page with a close-up view of the available ice cream flavours, their texture visible.
+- Centered in the image is a tagline with a large, clickable button situated immediately below it.
+For first time visitors, they have access to the menu with one easy click.
+- For returning or curious visitors, scrolling down the page introduces them to a brief, three piece, information section about the SCOOPS business.
 Images are visible to one side of the headed paragraphs.
-The page ends with the footer, again offering three pieces of important information to the user, opening times, location and social media.
+- The page ends with the footer, again offering three pieces of important information to the user, opening times, location and social media.

-For the menu page, the navigation bar and footer remain as before.
+- For the menu page, the navigation bar and footer remain as before.
 Between these lies the menu items laid out in identifiable, headed sections.
 An image of the most requested dessert features at the end of the menu, to assist the visitors decision.

-For the contact us page, the navigation and footer remain as before.
+- For the contact us page, the navigation and footer remain as before.
 Two sections are presented with explanatory headings.
 An optional form for visitors who wish to connect with the business with an interactive Google Map with the business location pinned.
 Their is an option to enlarge the map in a new window and find directions.
-Below the map again are the location details for the shop with a phone number to contact them.
+- Below the map again are the location details for the shop with a phone number to contact them.

 ### - Wireframes
     Desktop, iPad, Mobile